waigo/waigo/README.md

 }
 ```

+All built-in [error](#errors) classes (including form [validation](#validation) errors) can generate view object representations of themselves.
+In fact, when the error handler sends an error response to the client it uses the view object representation of the error.

 # Forms

 Forms are treated as first-class citizens in Waigo.
-Each form used in your site has a specific unique identifier and its configuration and input fields specification is specified in a file under the `forms/` path, the file name being the id of the form.
+Each form used unique id; its configuration and input fields are specified in a file under the `forms/` path, the file name being the id of the form.

-For example, here is how you might specify a sipmle signup form:
+For example, here is how you might specify a simple signup form:

 ```javascript
 // in file: forms/signup.js